 If this was a scenario before the first mentorship session, it is essential for mentors to research their mentees through LinkedIn or company/university websites.
 It is also vital to brush up on their expertise before the session begins.

-After the session is completed, it is essential that a mentor sends a follow up to their mentee.
-This follow up may be in the form of minutes taken during the meeting or even the key takeaways and goals that were mapped out for the coming week.
-This is also a time where the logistics for the next session are shared, which certainly helps with planning better.
+After the session is completed, it is essential that a mentor sends a follow-up to their mentee.
+This follow-up may be in the form of minutes taken during the meeting or even the key takeaways and goals that were mapped out for the coming week.
+This is also a time when the logistics for the next session are shared, which certainly helps with planning better.
 Apart from that, mentors can also share links or resources of items that were discussed during the meeting.